clearsight-dev/apptile-backend-utils/README.md

-# Apptile-message-broker
+# apptile-backend-utils

-Apptile-backend-utils is a collection of all common components which are used across all backend services.
+apptile-backend-utils is a collection of all common components which are used across all backend services.

 ##
 Recommended npm and node versions